MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 to make scripting easy, flexibly query data, support long-running operations as non-blocking processes, and more.
 Try it today and find out what the CLI has to offer!

-It's available for macOS, Linux, Windows, and as a stand-alone Docker image.

 For information about the latest release, see the [release notes](release-notes-azure-cli.md).

 * [Install on Windows](install-azure-cli-windows.md)